chris-mackie/asdasd/README.md

 - Sign into the app with different credentials (use the "Fill as User" button to fill the forms)
 - Send a message from one browser to the other
 - You should see the message appear in the other browser, may take a few seconds.
 - Voilà!
-You have a working example of Laravel with Vue and Pusher
+You have a working example of Pusher